-Risks associated with the Small and Medium Enterprise Board and/or ChiNext Market
+Risks associated with the ChiNext Market and/or STAR Board

-The Sub-Funds may through the Shenzhen-Hong Kong Stock Connect access securities listed on the Small and Medium Enterprise ("SME") board and the ChiNext market of the SZSE.
-Listed companies on the SME board and/or the ChiNext market are usually of an emerging nature with smaller operating scale.
-They are subject to higher fluctuation in stock prices and liquidity and have higher risks and turnover ratios than companies listed on the main board of the SZSE.
-Securities listed on the SME board and/or ChiNext may be overvalued and such exceptionally high valuation may not be sustainable.
+The Sub-Funds may through the Shenzhen-Hong Kong Stock Connect access securities listed on the ChiNext market of the SZSE and/or through the Shanghai-Hong Kong access securities listed on the STAR Board of the SSE.
+Listed companies on the ChiNext market and STAR Board are usually of an emerging nature with smaller operating scale.
+They are subject to higher fluctuation in stock prices and liquidity and have higher risks and turnover ratios than companies listed on the main board of the SZSE and SSE.
+Securities listed on the ChiNext and STAR Board may be overvalued and such exceptionally high valuation may not be sustainable.
 Stock prices may be more susceptible to manipulation due to fewer circulating shares.
-It may be more common and faster for companies listed on the SME board and/or ChiNext to delist.
+It may be more common and faster for companies listed on the ChiNext and STAR Board to delist.
 This may have an adverse impact on the relevant Sub-Funds if the companies that they invest in are delisted.
-Also, the rules and regulations regarding companies listed on ChiNext market are less stringent in terms of profitability and share capital than those on the main board and SME board.
-Investments in the SME board and/or ChiNext market may result in significant losses for the Company and their investors.
+Also, the rules and regulations regarding companies listed on ChiNext market and STAR Board are less stringent in terms of profitability and share capital than those on the main board.
+Investments in the ChiNext market and STAR Board may result in significant losses for a Sub-Fund and its investors.